 A 50-year old woman presented with terribly painful knees.
 She was told her cartilage had severely deteriorated.
 She was using a cane or walker all of the time and was expecting the wheelchair soon.
 She had been a very active herb grower and weekend clown for over 20 years.
 The combination of working on her knees and clowning around had been very bad for her knees.
 I told her I could fix her knees if she was completely compliant.
 Here was the treatment: I told her she would need to soak her legs in a hot Fucus (Bladderwrack) bath for four hours each day for up to a year.
 When she categorically refused, I could only remind her of the painful alternatives.

 We agreed on a compromise: tall (l6 inches) rubber boots, several sizes too large.
 Hot Fucus slurry, made from DRIED FUCUS, was poured into the boots and her feet placed in them, with about 2 inches between the top of the Fucus slurry and the top of the boot.
 That way she could sit at her shop, walk around, and keep the boots on for four hours.
 Heat was a problem – keeping the boots and slurries warm.
-A hot pad applied external to the boots worked well.
+A hot pad applied externally to the boots worked well.
 I provided both the boots and all of the Fucus she would use without charge.
 All she had to do was comply And that included no more clowning around, at work or home.

 She did and after almost a year, all symptoms were resolved, she could walk without either pain or cane.
 I checked her every year for a decade and no return of symptoms Now, 15 years later she is still symptom free.